xaniadakis/Conchord/README.md

 # ConChord

+ConChord strikes a balance — named after the Chord DHT protocol and a nod to concord, meaning harmony.
+In a distributed system where coordination is key, the name reflects our aim for structural harmony and consistent interaction among nodes.

 ## Overview

 ConChord is a distributed, peer-to-peer key-value store based on the Chord DHT protocol, designed to explore the